skotzko/mixpanel-event-queue/README.md

 ## Why use this?
 The minified Mixpanel library is ~25.5K gzipped and can take several seconds after browser `startFetch` to be fully loaded and available for handling event / tracking calls.
 There is lag and risk of fetch failures with any external resource.

 Many analytics services (e.g. Google Analytics, KISSmetrics) stub out an array which acts as a queue while the tracking library loads.
-The Mixpanel JS API does not natively provide this functionality, and I wanted it to ensure that my tracking calls would not (a) lose data and (b) throw errors if I made calls before the library was loaded.
+Contrary to what I first believed, it turns out that the Mixpanel library *does* support this functionality, but it is neither documented nor clear when reading their code and docs.
+So why do I continue to use this, anyway?

+Because the Mixpanel snippet has linked instantiation / fetching of the library with the queueing function and wrapped them all together so that queueing and instantiation are tightly coupled.

+Granted, the Mixpanel snippet is async but we don't want to source our external JS in the head of our pages if at all possible.
+So even with the built in async / queueing structure, the Mixpanel snippet still doesn't fully meet what we're looking for (separation of queuing / instantiation).
+We wanted a way to separate queueing (what MEQ does) from later instantiation / fetching of the script.

 The MEQ wrapper aims to extend the core Mixpanel JS library with this functionality.